ArcNoctris/deckdojo/README.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project or select your existing project
 3. Enable Authentication (Email/Password)
-4. Create a Firestore database
-5. Add your app to Firebase (Web app)
+4. Add your app to Firebase (Web app)
-6. Copy the Firebase configuration to your project:
-   - Rename `src/firebase/config.template.js` to `src/firebase/config.js`
-   - Replace the placeholder values with your actual Firebase configuration
+5. Set up your environment variables with Firebase configuration

 ## Available Scripts

 - `npm start`: Runs the app in development mode
 - `npm test`: Launches the test runner
 - `npm run build`: Builds the app for production
-- `npm run eject`: Ejects the app from Create React App
+- `npm run deploy`: Deploys the app to Firebase hosting

-## Future Development
+## Features In Development

-- Integration with FastAPI backend for ML-based card scanning
-- Mobile app development using React Native
+- Mobile app support with responsive design
+- Expanded community features
 - Advanced deck statistics and analysis

 ## License